rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 == Frequently Asked Questions ==
 = Which shopping merchants are supported? =
-Currently we support 8 major shopping engines like Google Shopping, Amazon, Ebay & etc.
+Currently we support 9 major shopping engines like Google Shopping, Amazon, Facebook, Ebay & etc.
 = Does Best WooCommerce Product Feed supports product variation? = Yes, It does.
 = Is there a product limit? =